Ted Binion: Print and electronic media

-The prosecution death theory, which the jury ultimately rejected, formed the basis for "Burked", a September 27, 2001 episode of the TV series CSI.
-The case was covered extensively in Death in the Desert, a biographical true crime book by author Cathy Scott, in Positively Fifth Street by James McManus, which is about a poker tournament at the Binion family's Horseshoe, and in An Early Grave by Gary C. King and released in 2001 as part of the "St. Martin's True Crime Classics" series.
-The case was also covered in the 2008 made-for-TV movie Sex and Lies in Sin City, originally said to be based on the book Murder in Sin City by columnist Jeff German which took the prosecution's point of view.
-However, the movie title and storyline were changed to allow for other theories about Binion's death.
+The prosecution death theory, which the jury ultimately rejected, formed the basis for "Burked", a 2001 episode of the TV series CSI.
+The case was covered extensively in Death in the Desert, a biographical true crime book by author Cathy Scott.
+It was covered as well in Positively Fifth Street by James McManus, which is about a poker tournament at Binion's Horseshoe casino; and in An Early Grave by Gary C. King, which was released in 2001 as part of the "St. Martin's True Crime Classics" series.
+The case was also covered in the 2008 made-for-TV movie Sex and Lies in Sin City, said to be based on the book Murder in Sin City by columnist Jeff German that took the prosecution's point of view.
+However, the 2008 made-for-TV movie storyline was changed to allow for other theories about Binion's death.
 Las Vegas columnist John L. Smith published a pictorial summary of the case titled Quicksilver.

 The cable TV network A&E aired an hour-long video about the case titled Who Wants to Kill a Millionaire, which is part of its "American Justice" series, and includes interviews and film clips of the characters surrounding Binion's death and aftermath.

-The second edition of Death in the Desert, released in 2012, covers the re-trial and acquittals, as well as An Early Graves re-release in 2005 with appendices about the re-trial and acquittals.
-Coverage can also be found at trutv.com under "Ted Binion" and in the 48 Hours Mystery episode "Buried Secrets of Las Vegas."
+The second edition of Death in the Desert, released in 2012, covers the re-trial and acquittals.
+An Early Graves re-release in 2005 includes appendices about the re-trial and acquittals.
+Coverage can also be found at trutv.com under "Ted Binion", and in the 48 Hours Mystery episode "Buried Secrets of Las Vegas."

-The TV show On the Case covered the case in its episode #12, aired November 22, 2009.
-It contains unique footage, including exclusive interviews with Sandra Murphy and shots of the histrionics of her lawyer Tony Serra during the second trial.
+The TV show On the Case covered the case in its episode #12 which aired in 2009.
+It includes interviews with Sandra Murphy and footage of her lawyer Tony Serra during the second trial.

-The seventh episode of the CBS legal comedy-drama The Defenders titled "Las Vegas v.
+The seventh episode of the CBS legal comedy-drama The Defenders, titled "Las Vegas v.
 Johnson" is a loosely depicted version of the trial.